idiotjr/Arcus-Support-Tutorial/README.md

 Two xml files are to be maintained:

 >  - arcus_configs_array.xml
-> 	 - This file contains an arrray list of the configs' names i.e. zip names without the '.zip' suffix
+> 	 - This file contains an array list of the configs' names i.e. zip names without the '.zip' suffix
 >  - arcus_configs_details.xml
 > 	 - This file contains details of each config such as actual name to be displayed, version, no. of screenshots

-Have a look at these files.
+Have a look at these files from the sample res/ folder of this project.
 Instructions on how to use them is within the files.

 Step 3: Add a meta-data tag in the theme's AndroidManifest
 -----------------------------------------------------------------

 This lets Arcus know that the theme supports it and has custom assets zips ('configs' from now on).

 Include the tag:
 `<meta-data android:name="arcus.support" android:value="true"/>`

-as shown below:
+inside the application node of the manifest as shown below:

     <application
         android:hasCode="false"